 Crochet is a fun hobby that is relaxing and rewarding.
 And there are always new and exciting textured crochet stitches you can add to your repertoire.

-For more stitches, check out round-up of Advanced Crochet Stitches, Crochet Stretchy Stitches, Open Crochet Stitches, Unique Crochet Stitches, Pretty Crochet Stitches and Fastest Crochet Stitches.
+For more stitches, check out round-up of Advanced Crochet Stitches, Crochet Stretchy Stitches, Open Crochet Stitches, Unique Crochet Stitches, Pretty Crochet Stitches, Tight Crochet Stitches, and Fastest Crochet Stitches.
 And share your experience learning these stiches on our Facebook Page.

 Do you love creating projects will lots of texture?
 If so, you do not want to use the same stitch over and over again.
 Instead, add some of these textured crochet stitches to your projects.